ACINQ/eclair/source/index.html.md

 "e4227601-38b3-404e-9aa0-75a829e9bec0"
 ```

-Sends money to a node using `keysend` (spontaneous payment without a Bolt11 invoice).
+Sends money to a node using `keysend` (spontaneous payment without a Bolt11 invoice) as specified in [blip 3](https://github.com/lightning/blips/blob/master/blip-0003.md).
 In case of failure, the payment will be retried up to `maxAttempts` times.
 The default number of attempts is read from the configuration.
 The API works in a fire-and-forget fashion where the unique identifier for this payment attempt is immediately returned to the caller.